-To get involved in Great Strides and help fight CF, please call the Cystic Fibrosis Foundation Kentucky/West Virginia Chapter at 502.454.8435 or visit http://fightcf.cff.org.
+To get involved in Great Strides and help fight CF, please call the Cystic Fibrosis Foundation’s Kentucky/West Virginia Chapter at 502.454.8435 or visit fightcf.cff.org.
 You can also visit us on social media channels at #GreatStrides, #WhyIStride4CF or facebook.com/cffkywvchapter.

 The Cystic Fibrosis Foundation is the world’s leader in the search for a cure for cystic fibrosis.
 The Foundation funds more CF research than any other organization, and nearly every CF drug available today was made possible because of Foundation support.
 Based in Bethesda, Maryland, the Foundation also supports and accredits a national care center network that has been recognized by the National Institutes of Health as a model of care for a chronic disease.
 The CF Foundation is a donor-supported nonprofit organization and an accredited charity of the Better Business Bureau’s (BBB) Wise Giving Alliance.
-For more information, go to cff.org.
+For more information, please go to CFF.org.